Adopting a dog is like having a second child, so you must ensure you can take good care of the furry companion.

 - Staying in touch with rodents.

-In this portion, we will shed light on the things that you need to consider to understand the presence
+This portion will shed light on what you need to consider to understand the presence.

 Check out the Swelling Underneath the Skin of the Dog

-To check whether any botfly is breeding on the dog's skin or not, just pet him or her.
-While petting checks out, is there any lump found or not.
+To check whether any botfly is breeding on the dog’s skin, pet them.
+While petting checks out, is there any lump found or not?
 Now, these bumps are easily visible, and you can only feel them with a bare hand.

-Majorly you will find this lump on the facial area or in the neck only.
-Now you might wonder why because botflies generally only get through the nose.
+You will find this lump mainly in the facial area or the neck.
+Now, you might wonder why botflies generally only get through the nose.
 But yes, they might enter through the mouse as well.

 Therefore, remember that the larva enters the body and will grow inside only.
-Some other signs that you may probably see are that your dog will have an abscess on the skin, the area with botfly might bleed, or any kind of pus discharge may also take place.
+Some other signs you may probably see are that your dog will have an abscess on the skin, the area with botfly might bleed, or any pus discharge may also occur.

-Besides these, pay attention to the behavior, like whether he or she scratches the skin, loses appetite, or feels lethargic.
+Besides these, please pay attention to the behavior, like whether they scratch the skin, lose appetite, or feel lethargic.

 Presence of Any Tiny Hole

-The botfly always makes its way through the skin so it can breathe well and get the refined air to live properly.
-Now to do so, they make a hole, and with time the hole gets bigger.
+The botfly always goes through the skin to breathe well and get the refined air to live properly.
+To do so, they make a hole, and with time, the hole gets bigger.
 Remember, it indicates that the botfly is getting bigger as well.
 If you check deeply, you will see the larva sneaking out of the skin.

 Look for Cysts on the Skin

-Well, whenever a botfly takes shelter on your dog's body, there is a high chance that it will leave a cyst behind.
-Remember, this kind of hollow cysts is more problematic compared to the area infested with live larva.
+Well, whenever a botfly takes shelter on your dog’s body, it is likely to leave a cyst behind.
+Remember, this hollow cyst is more problematic than the area infested with live larvae.

-So you need to look for this because if left untreated, it could lead to an abscess.
+So you need to look for this because it could lead to an abscess if left untreated.
 The cysts with possible infection get irritated or start to itch often.
-You need to ensure your dog won't lick on it often.
+You need to ensure your dog will only lick on it occasionally.

 Otherwise, that could cause the bacteria to breed in that particular area, which would also disturb the orientation of the tissue.